KiFoundation/ki-networks/Testnet/kichain-t-4/README.md

 Make sure to set your `minimum-gas-prices` to `0.025utki` in `app.toml`.

+To get started, you might need to sync the data.
+To do so, you can ask a fellow validator for a snapshot containing data+wasm folders.
+You can also sync from the chain start.
+For this you will need to build and run kid `2.0.0-testnet` version, up until the block `4351400`, and then switch to the `3.0.0-beta` version.
+More information on the v3 upgrade [here](https://github.com/KiFoundation/ki-networks/blob/v0.1/Testnet/kichain-t-4/UPGRADE_V3.md)

 Your node is now ready to be started.
 If you've started the node with a service you can simply start the service.
 Otherwise, use the following command:

 ```bash